This post may contain affiliate links. Please read our disclosure policy.

 - 1 inch Ginger Root, peeled and finely grated

-- 1 (15 ounce can) Unsweetened Pumpkin Puree
+- 1 (15-ounce can) Unsweetened Pumpkin Puree

-- 1 (15 ounce can) Crushed Tomatoes, or 1.5 cups fresh tomatoes
+- 1 (15-ounce can) Crushed Tomatoes, or 1.5 cups fresh tomatoes

-- 1 cup Dried Brown Lentils
+- 1 cup Uncooked Brown Lentils

-- 1 (13.5 ounce can) Coconut Milk, reserve 1 Tbsp. for garnish
+- 1 (13.5-ounce can) Coconut Milk, reserve 1 tablespoon for garnish

 - 1 ½ cups Vegetable Broth, or any cooking liquid

-- ½ teaspoon Sea Salt
+- ½ teaspoon Salt

 - 4 cups Kale, loosely chopped